 The design of the bioreactor and the way mass transfer and fluid flow interact are crucial for establishing a consistent environment for tissue development.
-Specific geometries, like the radial-flow-type bioreactor, provide a more consistent environment for parenchymal cells to develop and differentiate ex vivo, according to research looking at several bioreactor designs.
-This is because areas with slow-flowing conditions that are unfavorable to uniform cell proliferation may result from the lack of barriers parallel to the flow routes (Peng & Palsson, 2000).
+Specific geometries, like the radial-flow-type bioreactor, provide a more consistent environment for parenchymal cells to develop and differentiate ex vivo, according to the research performed on several bioreactor designs.
+This is because areas with slowflowing conditions that are unfavorable to uniform cell proliferation may result from the lack of barriers parallel to the flow routes (Peng & Palsson, 2000).